fangyuan-ksgk/Multilevel-Ensemble-Kalman-Bucy-Filter/README.md

 # Multilevel-Ensemble-Kalman-Bucy-Filter

-This repository contains the main code for constructing a Multilevel Ensemble Kalman Bucy Filter with a randomized model in high dimension.
+This repository contains an implementation of the Multilevel Ensemble Kalman Bucy Filter.
+Code for HPC implementation with MPI cores, designed to run on Supercomputer Shaheen is also included.
+The algorithm deals with linear Gaussian filtering problems in continuous time and has appealing performance in high dimensions.
 A Deterministic Multilevel Ensemble Kalman Bucy Filter is also constructed in the Jupyterbook.

 Many thanks to my collaborators: Prof.Ajay Jasra and Dr.Neil Chada